 After you get through all of this you should ask for direct technical supervisor and direct technical peer references and check them.
 People often skip this step because the project isn’t full time but that is a huge mistake.
 It isn’t like you are hiring someone who you have worked with before, right?
 Do not skip this step and do not apologize for asking for references from a professional programmer who will be working for you and getting paid by you.

 If you have questions, insights , experiences, etc. please post a comment.
-I will try to answer your questions in the comments section.
+Also, please take a few minutes to complete the founder survey below.

 For an individual working as a w2 or 1099 who is not incorporated (LLC, S-Corp, C-Corp) this is insane.
 If someone is charging you more than $5k then they should be incorporated and you should insist that they get incorporated.
 Enforcement of w2 employee and 1099 laws can come when you least expect it and enforcement is different in every state.
 You can do your own payroll, I did because I have a lot of experience with doing it for teams, but it is much easier and much better if you can just have someone send you an invoice that you pay when it is due than to have to worry about how to calculate employment withholdings, whether or not you have the right labor law posters, whether or not you have filed your federal 940 and 941 returns, made your federal payments, and done essentially the same thing for the state or states you have employees in.
 One of my biggest pain pain points with this stuff was that I hired an intern who lived in Pennsylvania who was living in Maryland for the summer.
 I also had some people working for me who lived in DC, MD and VA.
 Each state has its own rules, labor requirements, registration gauntlet and reporting requirements.
 Don’t assume you know what you are doing when it comes to this stuff – this is why you need to have a lawyer and why it is easier to have the individual or group you are working with incorporate.
 An LLC or S-Corp is very easy and inexpensive to set up, provides favorable tax treatments, and limits your liability – there is almost no reason not to do it aside from the fact that you might prefer to have a CPA help around tax time and need a copy of QuickBooks, Peachtree (Sage) or a license for FreshBooks.